xpressos/OLSscripts-olsdomain/README.md

 Description
 --------

-Olsdomain is a one-click OpenLiteSpeed installation script for adding a domain/subdomain to your server, configuring OLS admin for the new domain and installing an SSL certificate for all domains on the server using Letsencrypt Certbot -Auto.
+Olsdomain is a one-click OpenLiteSpeed installation script for adding a domain/subdomain to your server, configuring OLS for the new domain and installing an SSL certificate for all domains on the server using Letsencrypt Certbot -Auto.

 Using this script, you can quickly and easily install OpenLiteSpeed with some modified config settings giving you the advantage of not having to further carry out additional tweaks within the OLS Admin panel before your site is fully up & running.